andreasmalik/VSCodeSnippets/README.md

 * Misc

-# Installation
+# Mac OS X Installation

+You have several possible methods to install the snippets.
+Select your favorite one.
+After changing the snippets you have to restart VSCode!
+Please read the VSCode-documentation for other operating systems and installation methods.

+## Copy file

+Copy the javascript.json file to "~/Library/Application Support/Code/User/snippets"

+## Copy Content

-Copy the javascript.json file to "~/Library/Application Support/Code/User/snippets" or open VSCode and select "Code"->"Preferences"->"User Snippets" and paste the content of the javascript.json file in it.
+Open VSCode and select "Code" -> "Preferences" -> "User Snippets" and paste the content of the javascript.json file in it.

-Don't forget to restart VSCode!

-Done.

 # Todo